-Note: For PIVOTCam-SE and Sony BRC cameras, these axis direction settings also affect the Pan/Tilt Control in the camera control panel, and any external controllers.
+Note: For PIVOTCam-SE cameras, Sony BRC cameras, and Lumens PTZ cameras, these axis direction settings affect pan and tilt controls in DashBoard and in any external controllers.

-Note: For Panasonic cameras, these axis direction settings apply within DashBoard only, and do not change any settings on the camera or affect control by any external controllers.
+Note: For Ross Video PTZ-12G+, PTZ-12G, and PTZ-NDI cameras and Panasonic and Sony ILME-FR7 cameras, these axis direction settings apply within DashBoard only, and do not change any settings on the camera or affect control by any external controllers.